fbpierazzi/fbpierazzi.github.io/_pages/opportunities.md

 ## Research Visitors

-I am happy to host Ph.D. students and PostDocs as visitors (who can visit with their own funding), and I will prioritize based on capacity and matching interests.
-[King's College London has an internal program](https://www.kcl.ac.uk/study/postgraduate/apply/visiting-research-students) for supporting research visitors.
+I am generally happy to host Ph.D. students and PostDocs as visitors (who can visit with their own funding), and I will prioritize based on capacity and matching interests.
+[King's College London has an internal program](https://www.kcl.ac.uk/study/visiting-research-students) for supporting research visitors.

 Please take into account that the process of approval of research visitors which can take about 2-3 months.